norvig/paip-lisp/docs/chapter1.md

 Sometimes programmers who are familiar with other languages have preconceptions that make it difficult for them to learn Lisp.
 For them, three points are worth stressing here.
 First, many other languages make a distinction between statements and expressions.
 An expression, like `2 + 2`, has a value, but a statement, like `x = 2 + 2`, does not.
 Statements have effects, but they do not return values.
 In Lisp, there is no such distinction: every expression returns a value.
 It is true that some expressions have effects, but even those expressions also return values.

 Second, the lexical rules for Lisp are much simpler than the rules for other languages.
 In particular, there are fewer punctuation characters: only parentheses, quote marks (single, double, and backward), spaces, and the comma serve to separate symbols from each other.
 Thus, while the statement `y=a*x+3` is analyzed as seven separate tokens in other languages, in Lisp it would be treated as a single symbol.
-To get a list of tokens, we would have to insert spaces: `(y = a * x + 3)`.
+To get a list of tokens, we would have to insert spaces:
+<br> `(y = a * x + 3)`.

 Third, while many languages use semicolons to delimit statements.
 Lisp has no need of semicolons, since expressions are delimited by parentheses.
 Lisp chooses to use semicolons for another purpose—to mark the beginning of a comment, which lasts until the end of the line: